Fire Risk Assessment Services

 - To identify hazards and to reduce the risk of those hazards causing harm to as low as is reasonably practicable.

 - To determine what fire safety measures and management policies are necessary to ensure the safety of people in the building, should a fire occur.

-How is a fire risk assessment carried out?
-There are five steps in the assessment process.
+There are five steps in the fire risk assessment process: